Apidog Docs

 -h, --helpDisplay help information

-Uploading files in CLI#
+Uploading Files in CLI#

 When working with APIs that require file uploads, it's important to understand that while Apidog only stores the local file path, while the actual file remains on your local computer.
 This can cause issues when executing tests via CLI on a different machine, as it won't be able to access the file using the stored path.